THE PEER PREVENTION PROJECT

 Through this project, Aura Freedom has trained, mentored and coached a team of young women from different marginalized communities to facilitate gender-based violence prevention workshops in schools, shelters, and other youth spaces in the city.
 These youth facilitators come from diverse backgrounds and some have various lived experience including human trafficking and violence, which gives them unique insight to address human trafficking in their communities.

 “Being a young, Black Muslim woman and being in a position to educate young folks has been truly life-changing.
 My main mission is to highlight to youth that when we are empowered, we can do anything.”
-Asha Dahir, Youth Facilitator and HTPPP Project Coordinator.
+Asha Dahir, Former HTPPP Project Coordinator.

 Youth who are ready to contribute to society must be empowered to do so.
 It is crucial to provide them with the opportunity to make a difference.
 Not only does it benefit them and their families, but programs for youth are much more powerful when delivered by youth themselves.
 Viewing young people as agents of change can shift the course of an entire nation.